 - Designed to physically influence the human body's function or structure."

-In practice, this can include diagnostic equipment, such as a thermometer or an x-ray machine; monitoring equipment, like a heart rate monitor; equipment used in emergency treatment, such as a defibrillator; and medical prosthetic equipment, such as an artificial joint or a pacemaker.
+In practice, this can include diagnostic equipment, such as a thermometer or an x-ray machine; monitoring equipment, like a heart rate monitor; equipment used in emergency treatment, such as medical prosthetic equipment, and an artificial joint or a pacemaker.

 Most medical devices require careful maintenance and routine checks to ensure proper calibration and function.
 Devices that require implantation in a patient's body, particularly electronic prosthetic devices like pacemakers, require regular monitoring to ensure proper functioning.
 Increasingly sophisticated machinery calls for increasing levels of training and skill among medical technicians who maintain the devices.
 Even with diligent monitoring and care, devices that possess a defect in their design or manufacture may still cause a patient injury.

 Under the legal theory of products liability, a manufacturer or distributor of a medical device may be liable for injuries caused by a defect that renders the device they made dangerous.
 This could be a "design defect," where an error in the conception or design of the device makes it dangerous for typical medical use.

 Almost any single unit of a device with a design defect is unfit for use.
 A "manufacturing defect" occurs during the actual production of a device.
 The defect may not affect all units, as it may depend on conditions during assembly.
 If a medical device company advertises a device for an improper use, it is known as a "marketing defect."
 Any of these defects can make a medical device unreasonably dangerous.

 Many products liability cases apply a standard of "strict liability," holding a manufacturer or distributor liable for damages caused by a dangerous medical device, even without proof of negligence or fault.
 A plaintiff need only prove the defect and the dangerous properties of the device, and show damages.